aristodev22/Digital-Yeast-Theme/README.md

-# Power-Design-Theme
+# Digital-Yeast-Theme
-A custom WordPress theme for Power Design Technologies website.
+A custom WordPress theme for Digital Yeast website.